UUCW Constitution & Bylaws

 Section 3.
 When the Minister is engaged for an indefinite period of time, the relationship shall continue at least ninety days after either of the contracting parties has given notice in writing of the desire to discontinue the relationship, unless both parties agree otherwise.

-ARTICLE XIII – MINISTERIAL SEARCH COMMITTEE
+ARTICLE XI – MINISTERIAL SEARCH COMMITTEE

 Section 1.
 This Church shall follow the procedures designated by the Unitarian Universalist Association in its search for and selection of a candidate for the ministry of this Church.

-Section 3. .
+Section 3.
 The recommendation of the Ministerial Search Committee shall be submitted to the membership at a duly called meeting of the Church.

-ARTICLE XV – LIMITS OF LIABILITY
+ARTICLE XIII – LIMITS OF LIABILITY

 Members of the Board, officers, employees, members, and volunteers in the service of the Church shall not be personally liable for any debt, liability, or obligation of the Church.
 All persons, corporations, or any entities extending credit to, contracting with, or having claim against the Church, may look only to the funds and property of the Church for the payment of any debt, damages, judgment or decree, or of any money that may otherwise become due or payable to them from the Church but only to the extent permitted by law.
 The Church shall be bonded in such amounts as the Board deems appropriate to insure against loss caused by individuals who handle the Church’s funds (e.g. the Treasurer, Collector and any other person authorized by the Board to handle money).

-ARTICLE XVI – BYLAW REVIEW AND AMENDMENTS
+ARTICLE XIV – BYLAW REVIEW AND AMENDMENTS

 Section 1.
-These Bylaws may be amended at any duly called meeting of the Church by a vote of two-thirds (2/3) of the Voting Members present, provided that the purpose to amend the Bylaws and the notice of the proposed amendment(s) are included in the notice of said meeting.
+These Bylaws may be amended at any duly called meeting of the Church by a vote of two-thirds (2/3) of the Active Members present, provided that the purpose to amend the Bylaws and the notice of the proposed amendment(s) are included in the notice of said meeting.

 Section 2.
 These Bylaws shall be reviewed biennially by the Board, in even-numbered years.